magicalbrad/magicalbrad.github.io/README.md

 ### [OBS Mediastar](https://magicalbrad.github.io/obs-mediastar/)

 During the viral apocalypse, I started doing virtual events, and wanted a way to control Open Broadcast Studio (a.k.a.
 OBS) with my remote control.
 This is a little utility adds a hotkey to do that.
-I use a remote specifically designed for professional entertainers, but any Powerpoint or ofhter remote that sends a keystroke would work.
+I use a remote specifically designed for professional entertainers, but any Powerpoint or other remote that sends a keystroke would work.

 [Webpage](https://magicalbrad.github.io/obs-mediastar/) \| [Github Repo](https://github.com/magicalbrad/obs-mediastar)